janmikulacz/trivis/README.md

 target_link_libraries(your_target PUBLIC TrivisPathfinder) # Link just the extension to your target.
 ```

+### TřiVis Pathfinder Environment

-For your convenience, the [conda/trivis_boost.yml](conda/trivis_boost.yml) file describes [Conda](https://docs.conda.io/en/latest/) environment with the exact compiler, CMake version, and the Boost library used by the authors.
+For your convenience, the [conda/trivis_boost.yml](conda/trivis_boost.yml) file describes [Conda](https://docs.conda.io/en/latest/) environment with the exact compiler, CMake
+version, and the Boost library used by the authors.

 To create and test the environment, run the following in the root directory of this repository: